-- By then he was living a bohemian life of heavy drinking and brawling which led to arguments with his father who still supported him financially. - His early work includes landscapes, the portrait of his father and his first selfportrait that we have just seen, but at art school he quickly became proficient at figure painting.
-Unfortunately, only one nude, Female Nude survives from this period survives as his others are believed to have been confiscated and destroyed by his father.
+- His bohemian life of binge drinking and brawling led to arguments with his father who he depended on financially. - At art school he quickly became proficient at figure painting and his early work includes a portrait of his father and his first self-portrait. - Only one nude, Female Nude from this period survives as his others are believed to have been confiscated and destroyed by his father.